rbuchberger/objective_elements/README.md

     end
 ```

-That is why I wrote this library.
+That is why I wrote this gem.
 Here's a demo:

 ```ruby
 p = TagPair.new 'p'